Reduce Row Echelon Form (RREF)

 How to use?

 Simply click Random Example button to create new random input matrix, then click Matrix RREF button to get the whole sequence of elementary row operations from the input matrix up to the RREF.
 The results can be in either rational or decimal format.
+The rational output is an approximation of the decimal format.

 Yes, this program is a free educational program!!
 Please don't forget to tell your friends and teacher about this awesome program!